Featured Multiplayer

 Overview

 Forza Motorsport’s multiplayer was a shift for the series in that it introduced all of the key elements of a real life race weekend (Practice, Qualifying, Race) into a new scheduled event system, optimizing for player concurrency, motorsport authenticity, and seasonal event variety.
-Forza Motorsport’s multiplayer mode was consistently one of the game’s highest praised features from the time the game launched.

 Design Goals